corey-richardson/comp2005/README.md

 Refer to the brief document for details regarding what is required in each of these.

 Each folder also contains a `.gitignore file`, which should prevent unnecessary (temporary) files being committed (specific to Java, which is required).

+---

+> Add UT/IT tables to Appendix
+> Have a couple tests in detail in main report section
+> What lines do what?
+Relate to theory.
+AAA and YAML